tmzh/tmzh.github.io/_posts/2020-09-20-gpt-3-and-the-status-of-artificial-general-intelligence.md

 ### It is not as good as SOTA
 To be correct, GPT-3 is not the best model out there.
 On most NLP tasks & benchmarks, SOTA performs better than GPT-3 (i.e SuperGLUE, CoQA, Winograd, to name a few).
 But there are other tasks in which it beats fine-tuned SOTA (i.e PhysicalQA, LAMBADA, Penn Tree Bank).
 But that doesn't matter.

 1. Most of the SOTA algorithms are fine-tuned for specific tasks, requiring task-specific datasets and fine-tuning.
-GPT-3 can do these tasks without large supervised datasets, similar to how humans learn language tasks (hence the suggestions of general intelligence).
+GPT-3 can do these tasks without large supervised datasets, like how humans learn language tasks (hence the suggestions of general intelligence).
 2. Beating SOTA is not the hallmark of general intelligence.
 As it is, SOTA already performs better than humans on many specific tasks like object recognition, mastering games like Chess and Go.
 But we don’t let that belittle our intelligence just on that count.
 In a sense, General intelligence always has to underfit to have wider applicability.

 ### It is just an autocomplete